visit-dav/visit/src/doc/gui_manual/Preferences/File_Locations.rst

   ``B`` and ``C`` form a VisIt_ version number.
 * Purpose: Holds a single ASCII integer indicating the number of times the associated VisIt_ version has been run.
-This is to facilitate suppression of the release notes and help upon the *first* run of a new version of VisIt_.
+This is to facilitate suppression of the release notes and help after the *first* run of a new version of VisIt_.
 * Written: Each time VisIt_ is started, the integer value in the associated state tracking file is updated.
 * Read: Each time VisIt_ is started, the value in the associated state tracking